phpearth/docs/security/sql-injection.md

 "'DELETE FROM users */"
 ```

-How to avoid SQL injection in above example?
+How to avoid SQL injection as per the example above?
 Use [prepared statements](http://php.net/manual/en/pdo.prepare.php):

 ```php
 $sql = "SELECT username, email FROM users WHERE id = :id";